 CERAVE VS Cetaphil MOISTURIZING LOTION

 Moisturizing creams tend to be a little bit more rich and full-bodied in terms of their texture.
 If you have pores that clog easily, they may not be the best defense for your dehydrated skin.
 Instead, you should opt for an ultra-lightweight moisturizing lotion.
 Both Cetaphil and Cerave have non-comedogenic, non-irritating options.
 Although, if breakouts are indeed a concern, Cerave’s lotion is also hypoallergenic and made without any oils.

 Cerave Daily Moisturizing Lotion $10.50

 Cetaphil gives Cerave a run for their money with their formula that contains glycerin, avocado oil, vitamin E and vitamin B5.
 Formulated specifically for dry skin, these ingredients help attract and bind water to the skin and prevent moisture loss in the same ways as the hyaluronic acid, ceramides, and niacinamide in Cerave’s formula.
-For that reason, we give the better moisturizing lotion award to Cetaphil.
+For that reason, we give a better moisturizing lotion award to Cetaphil.

 Combatting dehydrated skin requires a skincare arsenal with the most moisturizing ingredients.
 And in almost every Cerave product, you’ll find the top three: ceramides, niacinamide, and hyaluronic acid.
-Not only do these ingredients lock in moisture, they also strengthen your moisture barrier, so your skin gets better at hydrating itself.
+Not only do these ingredients lock in moisture, but they also strengthen your moisture barrier, so your skin gets better at hydrating itself.
 And while Cetaphil brings some excellent vitamin complexes and plant oils to the table, it simply doesn’t compare to the power of Cerave’s ingredients when it comes to quenching the thirst of your skin.